 - 8. Inventories of supplies on the balance sheet are stated at weighted average cost and they include consumable maintenance, instructional, office, athletic, child nutrition and transportation items.
 Supplies are recorded as expenditures when they are consumed.
 Inventories of food commodities are recorded at market values supplied by the Texas Department of Agriculture (TDA).
 Although commodities are received at no cost, their fair market value is supplied by the TDA and should be recorded as inventory and unearned revenue when received.
 When requisitioned, inventory and unearned revenue are relieved, expenditures are charged and revenue is recognized for an equal amount. - 9.
-In the government-wide financial statements and proprietary fund types in the fund financial statements, long-term debt, right-to-use lease liabilities, and other long-term obligations are reported as liabilities in the applicable governmental activities or proprietary fund type Statement of Net Position.
+In the government-wide financial statements and proprietary fund types in the fund financial statements, long-term debt, right-to-use lease and SBITA liabilities, and other long-term obligations are reported as liabilities in the applicable governmental activities or proprietary fund type Statement of Net Position.
 Premiums and discounts are presented as a component of liabilities while deferred charges on refundings are presented as deferred outflows of resources.
 Both items are deferred and amortized over the life of the related debt using the straight line method.
 Long-term debt is reported net of the applicable premium or discount.
-The right-to-use lease liability is calculated as the present value of the reasonably certain expected payments to be made over the term of the lease and the interest included in the lease payment is recorded as an expense.
+The right-to-use lease and SBITA liabilities are calculated as the present value of the reasonably certain expected payments to be made over the term of the lease or the SBITA and the interest included in the lease or SBITA payment is recorded as an expense.

-In the fund financial statements, governmental fund types recognize bond premiums and discounts as well as bond issuance costs and new right-to-use lease arrangements, during the current period.
+In the fund financial statements, governmental fund types recognize bond premiums and discounts as well as bond issuance costs and new right-to-use lease arrangements and SBITAs, during the current period.
 The face amount of debt issued is reported as other financing sources.
-Premiums received on debt issuances are reported as other financing uses.
+Premiums received on debt issuances are reported as other financing sources while discounts on debt issuances are reported as other financing uses.
 Issuance costs, whether or not withheld from the actual debt proceeds received, are reported as debt service expenditures.
-For new right-to-use leases, the initial measurement is reported in government fund types as an other financing source during the current period.
+For new right-to-use leases and SBITAs, the initial measurement is reported in government fund types as an other financing source during the current period.
 Monthly payments are reported as principal and interest payments during the reporting period in the fund financial statements.

-Key estimates and judgments related to leases include how the District determines (1) the discount rate is uses to discount the expected lease payments to present value, (2) lease term, and (3) lease payments.
-The District used the interest rate charged by the lessor as the discount rate.
-When the interest rate charged by the lessor is not provided, the District generally uses its estimated incremental borrowing rate as the discount rate for leases.
-The lease term includes the noncancellable period of the lease.
+Key estimates and judgments related to leases and SBITAs include how the District determines (1) the discount rate it uses to discount the expected lease or SBITA payments to present value, (2) lease or SBITA term, and (3) lease or SBITA payments.
+The District uses the interest rate charged by the lessor or SBITA vendor as the discount rate.
+When the interest rate charged by the lessor or SBITA vendor is not provided, the District generally uses its estimated incremental borrowing rate as the discount rate for leases and SBITAs.
+The lease or SBITA term includes the noncancellable period of the lease or SBITA.
 Lease payments included in the measurement liability are composed of fixed payments and purchase option price that the District is reasonably certain to exercise.

-The District monitors changes in circumstances that would require a remeasurement of its lease and will remeasure the lease asset and liability if certain changes occur that are expected to significantly affect the amount of the lease liability.
-Lease assets are reported with other capital assets.
+The District monitors changes in circumstances that would require a remeasurement of its leases or SBITAs and will remeasure the lease or SBITA asset and liability if certain changes occur that are expected to significantly affect the amount of the lease or SBITA liability.
+Lease and SBITA assets, if any, are reported with other capital assets.